-Fig. 14.
+Figure 14.
 The optical microscope images for mode II specimen cross-section: (a) GRE, (b) 15 wt% SSA-GRE (Crack near the film insert).

-Fig. 15 demonstrates SEM imag es of the fracture surface for ENF specimens in order to clarify the mode II interlaminar toughness results.
+Figure 15 demonstrates SEM imag es of the fracture surface for ENF specimens in order to clarify the mode II interlaminar toughness results.
 In general, the mode II fracture was brittle fracture.
 Nevertheless, the fracture surface was different after SSA addition at the ply of interlayer.
-As shown in the specimen fracture surfaces near the mid-span ( Fig. 15 (a) and (c)) for the GRE composite, the fibers were pulled out and broken.
-On the other hand, as observed in SEM images (Fig. 15 (b) and (d)), the crack propagated through the particles without creating particle/matrix debonding.
-Moreover, hackles were observed on the fracture surface to provide significant toughening [2, 37], this good adhesion was reduced the interlayer region and would hinder the formation of a plastic zone.
+As shown in the specimen fracture surfaces near the mid-span ( Figure 15 (a) and (c)) for the GRE composite, the fibers were pulled out and broken.
+On the other hand, as observed in SEM images (Figure 15 (b) and (d)), the crack propagated through the particles without creating particle/matrix debonding.
+Moreover, hackles were observed on the fracture surface to provide significant toughening [2–37], this good adhesion was reduced the interlayer region and would hinder the formation of a plastic zone.
 The mode II interlaminar fracture toughness decreased when the SSA content was more than 15 wt%, because of the particle aggregation in the composite also.